 - Cookie Sheets – A rimmed cookie sheet is vital to all the cookies I know you will be baking.
 Opt for something like this Nordic Ware cookie sheet, that is not prone to warping.
 Of course, they’re multipurpose – I also use them for my macarons and toasting any ingredients.

-- Square brownie pan – A 9inch-9-inch pan is ideal for most brownie or blondie recipes.
+- Square brownie pan – A 9-inch by 9-inch pan is ideal for most brownie or blondie recipes.
 Or even for a quick coffee cake!

-- Round tin (6 inches) (2-3) – If you think you might be trying your hand at layered cakes, then round cake tins are ideal.
-A 6-inch cake is a great starting point, and you’ll want 2-3
+- 2-3 Round cake tins (6 inches) – If you are trying your hand at layered cakes, then round cake tins are ideal.
+A 6-inch cake is a great starting point, and you’ll want 2-3 in your cabinet to achieve the right cake height.

 - Cupcake tin (12) – Most cupcake recipes make at least 12 cupcakes, so this is a great size of pan to have.
-You can also use these for muffins, or individual cheesecakes, etc.
+You can also use these for muffins, or individual cheesecakes.

 Most recipes require more than one bowl, or require different sizes of bowls.